lit/lit-element/docs/_guide/templates.md

 </my-element>
 ```

+The children aren't _moved_ in the DOM tree, but they're rendered _as if_ they were children of the `<slot>`.

-Arbitrarily many light DOM children can populate a single slot:
+Arbitrarily many children can populate a single slot:

 ```html
 <my-element>